Matchstic/ReProvision/README.md

 Battery optimisations are also in place through the usage of a background daemon to handle automatic signing.

+Please note that only jailbroken devices are supported at this time.

 #### tvOS [TODO]

 - Same features as for iOS, minus that for the Apple Watch